ieee-ceda-datc/datc-rdf-Metrics4ML/README.md

 The metrics JSON file name will be the following naming convention:
 - metrics-DoE-{variant name}.json

-For a detailed description of **metrics**, please see the following section: [Metrics Naming Convention](https://github.com/ieee-ceda-datc/datc-rdf-Metrics4ML#metrics-naming-convention)
+For a detailed description of **metrics**, please see the following section: [METRICS2.1 Naming Convention](https://github.com/ieee-ceda-datc/datc-rdf-Metrics4ML#metrics-naming-convention)

-## Metrics Naming Convention
+## METRICS2.1 Naming Convention

 METRICS2.1 is organized as a hierarchical JSON object as shown in the figure below.
 The top level of the JSON object is the "stage" (or "snapshot").